The Vectrex Captrex

 A full strip down and inspection later, I fixed the bashed button, reseated the arm, figured out how the thing even works and reassembled.

 It seems the grabber is missing a plastic clip, which is vital.
 It looks like the pen holder section uses the same clips, so I'll borrow one from the 8th pen slot.
 I was thinking of 3d printing one, but the way it works needs a sharp point and it flexes.
 It's really cool how simple it is.
-We both thought of way over engineered solutions to how it might grab and lets go of the pen, but there's no active parts at all.
+We both thought of way over engineered solutions to how it might grab and let go of the pen, but there's no active parts at all.
 Just physics gripping the pen by sliding its fingers under the other grabber, then vice versa to return it.

+After some ideas from AJ we hacked together the closest PSU we could find.
 The plotter power seems like a IEC-60320-C5, but was close enough that one could be shaved to fit.
-It's a bit.. terrible, but I don't have time to souce a real one (whatever that even is)
+It's a bit.. terrible, but I don't have time to source a real one (whatever that even is)

 Firing it up it seems the X axis works.
 Even this is really cool to see.
 Manually pressing the arrow buttons confirms both stepper motors work.

-heel in a box of crap which fit and has a groove for the tensioning cable.
+I found a little metal wheel in a box of crap which fit and has a groove for the tensioning cable.
 I screwed it into the plastic which is pretty thin.
 Will it hold? (btw I went to an actual shop that only sells bearings and they didn't have one this small!)

 Fixed!